nrwl/nx/docs/shared/migration/migration-angular.md

 - Moves your libraries into the `libs` folder, and updates the relevant file paths in your configuration files.
 - Updates your `package.json` scripts to use `nx` instead of `ng`.
 - Splits your `angular.json` into `project.json` files for each project with updated paths.
-- Updates the `angular.json` configuration to reflect the changes made.

 After the changes are applied, your workspace file structure should look similar to the one below: